-Just knowing that a home has leadbased paint may not tell you if there is a hazard.
-You can get your home tested for lead in several different ways:
+Just knowing that a home has lead-based paint may not tell you if there is a hazard.

 - A paint inspection tells you whether your home has lead-based paint and where it is located.
-It won't tell you whether or not your home currently has lead hazards. - ♠ A risk assessment tells you if your home currently has any lead hazards from lead in paint, dust, or soil.
+It won't tell you whether or not your home currently has lead hazards. - A risk assessment tells you if your home currently has any lead hazards from lead in paint, dust, or soil.
 It also tells you what actions to take to address any hazards. - A combination risk assessment and inspection tells you if your home has any lead hazards and if your home has any lead-based paint, and where the lead-based paint is located.